skiptools/skip/README.md

 ```

 Code that references other modules will be similiarly linked, but at the top level of the module root.
-Each module added to the `include` list of the generated `seetings.gradle.kts`, so each module will automatically build its dependent modules.
+Each module added to the `include` list of the generated `setings.gradle.kts`, so each module will automatically build its dependent modules.

 ```
 ~/Library/Developer/Xcode/DerivedData/PKG-ABC/SourcePackages/plugins/skip-template.output/DemoLibKotlinTests/SkipTranspilePlugIn/